 Paid vacation days are like gold!
 Each has a dollar value attached to it that equals your base salary for a day of work.
 Employers offer them for a reason – to attract new employees and keep existing ones from leaving to another job with better benefits.
-But vacation days have more advantages than this – they may make you more creative and healthier.
-And by not taking paid vacation time, you could miss out.
+But vacation days have more advantages than this – they can make you more creative and healthier.

-And if you’re planning a vacation, the excitement and anticipation can increase your overall happiness as far as 2 months before the big event!
+And just planning a vacation has benefits.
+It turns out that the excitement and anticipation can increase your overall happiness as far as 2 months before the big event!

 If an out of town vacation is not for you, try a staycation.
-Planning a staycation can be just as thrilling as an out of town trip with the added benefit that it could save you a lot of money on travel costs.
+Planning a staycation can be just as thrilling as an out of town trip with the added benefit that it could save you a lot of time and money on travel.

 Paid Vacation Days are Part of Your Salary.
 Don’t Waste Them.